Rapid Deployment Joint Task Force: Navy elements

-The Navy also operated Military Sealift Command (MSC) which would have been tasked in providing the RDJTF with long term sustainability.
+The Navy's Military Sealift Command (MSC) would have transported heavy equipment to the area of operations, and to supply the force once deployed.
 The heavier items of equipment would also have to be transported by sea such as the 100,000 tons of equipment for the 24th Mechanized Division (which would take five weeks by air using every transport available).
 While bulky items and sheer tonnage are the advantages of sealift, its main disadvantage was speed—as it would take longer to deploy, and be more vulnerable to enemy action.

 USAF elements

 Designated United States Air Force elements of the force were from Tactical Air Command (TAC):